-- mortality risk: linked to an unfavourable deviation in the demographic bases resulting from experience (over-mortality) with respect to what was used in the determination of the pricing; - longevity risk: linked to an unfavourable deviation in the demographic bases resulting from experience (under-mortality) with respect to what was used in the determination of the pricing; - lapse risk: linked to adverse changes in the level or volatility of the incidence of lapses, withdrawals, early surrenders and terminations in the payment of premiums; - expense risk: linked to adverse changes in the value of expenses related to insurance policies with respect to what was used in the determination of the pricing; - catastrophe risk: resulting from an unforeseeable event that consequentially strikes multiple people, producing a number of claims significantly higher than expected.
+- mortality risk: linked to an unfavourable deviation in the demographic bases resulting from experience (over-mortality) with respect to what was used in the determination of the pricing; - lapse risk: linked to adverse changes in the level or volatility of the incidence of lapses, withdrawals, early surrenders and terminations in the payment of premiums; - expense risk: linked to adverse changes in the value of expenses related to insurance policies with respect to what was used in the determination of the pricing; - catastrophe risk: resulting from an unforeseeable event that consequentially strikes multiple people, producing a number of claims significantly higher than expected.

-The Company evaluates the solvency capital requirement using the Standard Formula approach.
-With reference to the year end 31st December 2016 you may find below the details of the individual sub-modules of the SCR of the Insurance technical risk.
+The Company evaluates the solvency capital requirement using the SII Standard Formula approach.
+With reference to the year-end 31 December 2024 you may find below the details of the Life Risk sub-modules of the SCR.